Implicit and Explicit Commonsense for Multi-sentence Video Captioning

-For both datasets, the videos are truncated with a maximum number of $150$ frames at FPS=$1$ (in other words 150 seconds or 2.5 minutes).
-The maximum number of snippets is set as $20$.
-To extract the video features, we use ResNet-200~\cite{he2016deep} pretrained on ImageNet and I3D (RGB+Flow)~\cite{carreira2017quo} pretrained on the Kinetics dataset.
-We divide the videos into non-overlapping visual tokens with $12$ frames for the ALFRED dataset and $64$ for the ActivityNet Captions dataset.
-For text, we truncate the sentence with a maximum length of $150$ for both datasets.
-The vocabulary dictionary is $3,260$ words for the ALFRED dataset and $10,246$ words for the ActivityNet Captions dataset.
+{\bf Implementation Details.} For both datasets, the videos are truncated to a maximum number of $150$ frames at FPS=$1$ (in other words 150 seconds or 2.5 minutes).
+The maximum number of snippets is set to $20$.
+To extract video features, we use ResNet-200~\cite{he2016deep} pretrained on ImageNet and I3D (RGB+Flow)~\cite{carreira2017quo} pretrained on the Kinetics dataset.
+We divide the videos into non-overlapping visual tokens with $12$ frames for the ALFRED and $64$ for the ActivityNet Captions dataset.
+For text, we truncate sentences to a maximum length of $150$ for both datasets.
+The vocabulary dictionary is $3,260$ words for the ALFRED and $10,246$ words for the ActivityNet Captions dataset.
 The Transformer encoder and decoder layers are both set to $N=3$.
-The hidden size is set as $512$ and the number of attention heads is $8$.
-During training, we use label smoothing~\cite{szegedy2016rethinking} with the value set to $0.1$ and optimize with the learning rate varied under a warm-up strategy with $2,000$ steps for the ALFRED dataset and $8,000$ steps for the ActivityNet Captions dataset.
+The hidden size is set to $512$; the number of attention heads is $8$.
+During training, we use label smoothing~\cite{szegedy2016rethinking} with the value set to $0.1$ and optimize with the learning rate varied under a warm-up strategy with $2,000$ steps for the ALFRED and $8,000$ steps for the ActivityNet Captions dataset.
 In the inference phase, we generate the paragraph with a greedy search.
-We train the model with batch size $4$ on the ALFRED dataset and batch size $2$ on the ActivityNet Captions dataset on a single GPU.
+We train the model with batch size $4$ on the ALFRED and batch size $2$ on the ActivityNet Captions dataset on a single GPU.